4D Radar-Inertial Odometry based on Gaussian Modeling and Multi-Hypothesis Scan Matching: Gaussian scan matching

 \subsection{Optimization}

-The process is performed iteratively using gradient descent.
-Each epoch involves the following steps:
+The process is performed iteratively using Gauss-Newton.
+Each iteration involves the following steps:

-\begin{itemize} \item We define $K$ virtual copies of $\mathcal{P}$ called $\mathcal{P}'^k$, each registered according to every pose hypothesis $\hat{\xi}^k$.
-We also suggest downsampling the point cloud before creating the copies in order to reduce the computational load while retaining a representative sample of the geometry captured by the point cloud. \item Every point $\mathbf{p}^k_i$ of $\mathcal{P}'^k$ is matched to the Gaussian $\theta_j$ in $\mathcal{G}$ that results in the lowest Mahalanobis distance, which we call $d^k_i$. \item We calculate the loss function and perform gradient descent on $\hat{\xi}^k$. \end{itemize}
+\begin{itemize} \item We define $K$ virtual copies of $\mathcal{P}$ called $\mathcal{P}'^k$, each registered according to every pose hypothesis $\hat{\xi}^k$. \item Every point $\mathbf{p}^k_i$ of $\mathcal{P}'^k$ is matched to the Gaussian $\theta_j$ in $\mathcal{G}$ that results in the lowest Mahalanobis distance, which we call $d^k_i$. \item We perform the usual Gauss-Newton update step for each particle $\hat{\xi}^k$, using the sums of squared Mahalanobis distances as the function to optimize, as in GICP.
+Each point contributes to the gradient according to the following weight: